Mike Tyson is just over ten days away from a shock ring return at the age of 54. But will this seemingly fun exhibition go horribly wrong?

 I mean, you don’t see American Football stars from the past arranging any games, do you? – And there’s a reason for that – concussion.

-Taking hits is rough, and boxing is no different when you have heavyweights with bad intentions going at it.
+Taking hits is rough, and boxing is no different when you have heavyweights with bad intentions.

 I’m all for seeing one of my childhood idols proving he’s still got it, but the real fear comes from knowing what kind of animal Mike is.
 He certainly doesn’t mess about.